 All you have to do is think a little hard.
 Be expressive and not stodgy.
 Be real and just be you.

 Talk about your past.
 A relationship is no small deal.
 It requires commitment and loyalty.
 One fine day you woke up and realized you can’t spend your life with your partner.
 It doesn’t happen like that.
 It isn’t supposed to work like that.
 Therefore, be mindful of your decision and be picky when it comes to choosing your significant other.

 Before acting on your impulse and losing control over your hormones, it is vital to discuss each other’s past.

-Either you are hitched, are planning to hitch in near future or are just currently dating- check up on your partner from time to time.
-Hit a text, shoot an email, make a PowerPoint presentation, call away, Skype; do anything just to have a heart to heart conversation every day.
+Whether you are hitched, are planning to hitch in the near future, or are just currently dating- check up on your partner from time to time.
+Hit a text, shoot an email, make a PowerPoint presentation, call away, Skype; do anything just to have a heart-to-heart conversation every day.

 It is imperative to make your significant other realize that you are there for them at any time of the day.

 Make them feel loved.
 Make them feel appreciated.
 Share your highs, your lows, and every minute detail in between.
 Because nothing is too small or too big to share with your loved one.

 At times,lend a listening ear or a shoulder to weep on or render valuable advice.
 Make sure no bitter feelings are stacked up against each other and you guys are on the same page.
 Be clear in your communication and give them their personal space if they need it.